myersm0/SymbolicApproximators.jl/README.md

 Note that the first one, PAA, is actually a continuous rather than a symbolic representation, but we include it in the package because all the SAX variants depend on it.

 ## Usage
+Usage revolves around this basic workflow:
+1. Define a `SymbolicApproximator` with integer arguments for _word size_ (i.e., the number of segments) and _alphabet size_ (also called cardinality), respectively.
+For example, `SAX(10, 5)`.
+  - Alternatively instead of specifying an alphabet _length_, you can directly pass in the _symbol set_ that you want to use in your output word.
+For example, `SAX(10, -2:2)` or equivalently `SAX(10, [-2, 1, 0, 1, 2])` will give you an alphabet size of 5 where the symbols will be the numbers -2 through 2 inclusive.)
+2. Pass that approximator and your data (presumably normalized -- see below) into the `encode()` function.
+Or if you prefer, use `approximate()` which is an alias for `encode()`.
+3. Your output will be a `Word <: AbstractVector` composed of instances of the symbol set defined in the approximator.

 Note that some algorithms expect preprocessed inputs.
 Specifically, SAX and variants expect the data to be normalized with a mean of 0, standard deviation of 1.
 We deliberately leave it to the user to handle such preprocessing where necessary, mainly because there are a number of ways you can do it: maybe your data already happens to be normally distributed in this manner, or maybe you have streaming data and need to do online normalization, etc.

 ```julia